lab-star/app-player-tracker/README.md

 # app-timestamp
-App to manually timestamp events
+App to keep track of on-field players.
+For HOF project.